Jayesh1512/backend-task/fix: README.md

 - If the UI doesn't load, ensure server compiled or `npm run dev` is running.
 - If AI insights appear as a default fallback, ensure `GEMINI_API_KEY` is set.
 - If CoinGecko returns rate-limited responses, consider adding a valid `COINGECKO_DEMO_API_KEY` or respecting rate limits.

 ---

-## Contributing

-Small project — open a PR or send a patch.
-If you'd like, I can:
-- Add structured JSON logging (pino/winston)
-- Add automated tests for services and controllers
-- Add linter and commit hooks

----